 If your web application isn't available in the

 requests from that region must be blocked.

-Use the following expression, which matches with requests from the
+In a deny rule, use the following expression, which matches requests from the

 origin.region_code == 'AU'

 Alternatively, if your web application is only available in the